 Oxytocin continues to work its magic after labor, too, as it is responsible for stimulating milk flow each time you breastfeed.

-Because of the typical association of oxytocin with warm, fuzzy feelings, some women are surprised when they don’t get that long awaited warm glow.
-But negative emotions following delivery are actually very common and oxytocin is also responsible.
+Because of the typical association of oxytocin with warm, fuzzy feelings, some women are surprised when they don’t get that long-awaited warm glow.
+But negative emotions following delivery are actually very common and can also be traced to oxytocin.

-If your body is sensitive to high levels of oxytocin, you may have an increased stress response to the oxytocin increases associated with breastfeeding.
-These increased stress levels combined with the overwhelming nature of having a newborn and sleep deprivation (a popular combo!) can result in anxious, irritated, or depressed moods.
+If your body is sensitive to high levels of oxytocin, you may have an increased stress response to the increases in oxytocin associated with breastfeeding.
+These increased stress levels, combined with the overwhelming nature of having a newborn, and sleep deprivation (a popular combo!) can result in anxious, irritated, or depressed moods.

 Around 70-80% of women report having felt some negative emotions after giving birth.
 These negative mood swings, commonly referred to as “baby blues”, might appear around 4-5 days after delivery.
 However, these “baby blues” should not last for more than 14 days after delivery.
 If after two weeks, you are still experiencing these negative emotions, it could be a sign of postpartum depression, and you should discuss it with your doctor.

 In rarer cases, some women might experience abrupt dysphoria just before milk let-down called Dysphoric Milk Ejection Reflex (D-MER) that is associated with the sudden decrease in another hormone, dopamine, that occurs just before milk release.

 While potentially disheartening, rest assured that negative emotions associated with breastfeeding do not mean that you are abnormal, unwomanly, or a bad mother.